Batrachedra pinicolella

 Similar Taxa

-• Batrachedra confusellaFormerly confused under B. pinicolella; distinguished by (, nuclear markers, ddRAD), distribution (temperate vs. boreo-montane), and (Pinus sylvestris vs. Picea abies)
+• Batrachedra confusellaFormerly confused under B. pinicolella; distinguished by (, nuclear markers, ddRAD), distribution (temperate vs. boreo-montane), and plant (Pinus sylvestris vs. Picea abies)

 • Batrachedra parvulipunctellaSimilar congeneric in Europe; distinguished by range, associations, and subtle morphological features